A refinement of bounded cohomology: Test case: Thompson's group

 \section{Test case: Thompson's group $F$}

 It is a stimulating open question to determine whether Thompson's group $F$ is amenable.
 Since it is a split extension

 its amenability is equivalent to the amenability of its commutator subgroup.
-The cohomology ring $H^*([F,F];\B R)=\B R[u]$, where $\deg(u)=2$.
-The explicit cocycle $\alpha$ representing $u$ has been given by Ghys and Sergiescu \cite[Corollaire 4.5]{zbMATH04056610}.
-Let $\B Z^2\to [F,F]$ be an injective homomorphism generate by two commuting nontrivial elements.
+Notice that the commutator subgroup $[F,F]$ is boundedly acyclic due to a recent result of Campagnolo, Fournier-Facio, Lodha and Moraschini \cite[Corollary 1.14]{2311.16259}.
+The cohomology ring $H^*([F,F];\B R)$ is isomorphic to a polynomial ring $\B R[u]$, where $\deg(u)=2$.
+The explicit cocycle $\alpha$ (defined in \eqref{Eq:g-s} below) representing $u$ has been given by Ghys and Sergiescu \cite[Corollaire~4.5]{zbMATH04056610}.
+Let $\B Z^2\to [F,F]$ be an injective homomorphism generated by two commuting nontrivial elements.
 It is easy to choose such elements so that the pull-back of $u$ is nontrivial in $H^2(\B Z^2;\B R)$ and, since $\B Z^2$ is amenable, it can't be represented by a 1-bounded cocycle.
-More generally, we have the following observation which provides further evidence for a possible amenability of $F$.
+This is explained in the first step of the proof of the following general observation which provides further evidence for a possible amenability of $F$.